rafael2903/exercism-typescript/README.md

 # TypeScript exercises solutions

-My solutions for exercises of TypeScript track of exercism.org
+My solutions for the exercises of TypeScript track of [exercism.org](https://exercism.org/dashboard)